Bradmore, Nottinghamshire

-Bradmore is a village and civil parish in the Rushcliffe district of Nottinghamshire with a population in 2001 of 320 rising slightly to 328 at the 2011 Census.
+Bradmore is a village and civil parish in the Rushcliffe district of Nottinghamshire with a population in 2001 of 320, rising slightly to 328 at the 2011 census and falling to 298 at the 2021 census.
 It is just to the south of Ruddington, on the A60.
 Nearby places are Keyworth, Bunny, Ruddington and Gotham.

 Bunny School is a small school of around 100 children from Bunny and Bradmore.
 Secondary school children go to South Wolds School, in nearby Keyworth.
 The great fire of Bradmore happened on 2 July 1705 when many of the village cottages along Far Street and Main Street were destroyed.
 The 300th anniversary of the great fire was celebrated on Saturday 2 July 2005.

 Bradmore Methodist Church and Community Hall was extensively modernised in 2003 and is a popular centre for village activities, being also available for private functions.
 The Methodist Church has services every Sunday at 10:15 as well as a Sunday School (for 5-11s).
 There are many activities at the Community Hall including monthly Bradmore lunches, 3Cs Saturday coffee morning, Women's Institute, Yoga classes and Craft group.